-Got a burning feeling in your throat, like your stomach just has something important to say?
+Got a burning feeling in your throat, often after eating?
 I used to as well, it isn’t pleasant.
 It has several names — acid reflux disease, gastroesophageal reflux disease, gastro reflux disease — but those who suffer from it can all agree on at least one word to describe it: frustrating.
 Gastroesophageal reflux disease, or GERD, is a condition in which the stomach regurgitates liquid back up into the esophagus.
 The regurgitated liquid contains stomach acids that can cause pain, heartburn and potentially damage the lining of the esophagus.
 For GERD sufferers, every meal has to the potential to trigger the disease’s uncomfortable symptoms.

 Common Symptoms of Acid Reflux Disease (GERD)